Reopening Schools Plan - Introduction

 Reopening Schools Task Force

 Following the May 11 Fairfax County School Board work session, where the Board considered initial fall reopening challenges, the superintendent and deputy established a new task force structure to prioritize and expedite information-gathering and development of recommendations for reopening school.
-The task force is charged with developing specific action plans to address two reopening models: full-time online instruction and in-person instruction with social distancing in FCPS schools.
+The task force is charged with developing specific action plans to address two reopening models: full-time online instruction and an in-person instruction continuum with social distancing in FCPS schools.

 Task force membership reflects diverse perspectives to actively involve stakeholders in the planning process.
 The following perspectives ensure a range of community, staff, and student needs are considered as plans as established: